Kirk Cousins Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Season Stats

-- He's also contributed in the ground game, with 76 rushing yards (9.5 ypg) on 12 carries with one rushing touchdown.
+- He has tacked on 76 rushing yards on 12 carries with one touchdown, averaging 9.5 yards per game.

 - Cousins has attempted 34 of his 302 passes in the red zone, accounting for 50.7% of his team's red zone plays.